March 19, 2020

 The Dionysus Greek Mythology conveyed showed him as the strong son of Zeus and Semele, even a hero.
 As the god of wine Roman merchants liked Dionysus.

 Maybe the Dionysus mythology inspired the Jesus story.
+Some claim that in Jesus Dionysus is reborn.

 Well, like Marduk, there was actually no resurrection of Dionysus.